Followers

 An Unsavory Pause

-Rather than risk the final plunge to Albany with winter approaching, Carleton withdrew to the northern extreme of Lake Champlain, planning to strike out again the following year.
-Fraser, like many other officers, was not happy with the cautious approach but things would have to wait for a new season – and a new commander.
-Fraser used the winter quarters to train his troops in light infantry tactics and prepare them for operations in the rough American wilderness.
+Rather than risk a final descent into Albany as winter neared, Carleton retreated to the northernmost part of Lake Champlain, planning to move again the following year.
+Fraser, like many other officers, was unhappy with this cautious strategy, but they had to wait for a new season—and a new commander.
+During the winter quarters, Fraser trained his troops in light infantry tactics and prepared them for operations in the rugged American wilderness.

 The upper end of Lake Champlain